 Four years of college-preparatory English that include frequent and regular writing, and reading of classic and modern literature are a UC A-G and graduation requirement.
 No more than one year of ESL-type courses can be used to meet this requirement.

-Three years of college-preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry are a UC A-G and graduation requirement.
+Three years of college-preparatory mathematics that include the topics covered in an integrated math I-III sequence and are a UC A-G and graduation requirement.
 Approved integrated math courses may be used to fulfill part or all of this requirement, as many math courses taken in the seventh and eighth grades that your high school accepts as equivalent to its own math courses.

 The graduation requirement includes two years of physical education.